silence1998/tum-adlr-09/logs/project_notes/for-endterm.md

   - NOPE Skill 4: flee from target (if we have to find a new way)
     - dense rewards distance to target
-    - we didnt test this first as our agent is not capable enough yet -> TODO VOLKAN implementation (2nd Prio)
+    - we didnt test this first as our agent is not capable enough yet
+    - [X] should be happening implicitly by using the waiting as it has also a penalty for waiting too long

   - Skill 5: consistency
-    - consistency SR -> TODO VOLKAN implementation
+    - [X] consistency SR

   - Skill 6: waiting
-    - waiting SR -> TODO VOLKAN implementation
+    - [X] waiting SR

 - obstacle: can be dense if its hard to implement
   - seeking distance threshold: smaller aggressive threshold